taijusanagi/chainlink-aa-paymaster-wallet/README.md

 ## User Benefits

-- Users can pay off-chain gas-fee when start using Polygon
+- Users can pay Offchain gas-fee when start using Polygon
 - It enables users to skip "bridge token from the other chain" or "send token from the central exchange", which is the first obstacle for users to start using a blockchain-based app
 - It brings very good onboarding, especially for the new user